truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

   **September 2, 2021**

   iXsystems is pleased to release version 3.4.0 of the TrueNAS vCenter plugin.
-You’ll find numerous improvements in the 3.4.0 plugin, including:
+The 3.4.0 plugin has numerous improvements, including:

   * Fibre Channel datastore support.
   * Development script rewritten.